karelz/karelz.github.io/_includes/mock_interviews.md

         * If you don't know, that is fine.
 (I didn't have specific idea either before joining Microsoft ;))
         * Motivation: It will help me give you better feedback on your resume.
     * When you plan to interview for Microsoft.
-2. I will prioritize incoming requests with these criteria:
+1. I will prioritize incoming requests with these criteria:
     * Underrepresented groups in SW engineering (let me know if you're in one).
     * People with nearest interview deadlines / plans.
     * Everybody else.
-3. I will provide resume feedback via email if needed (first impressions, how it matches your desired job profile, etc.)
+1. I will provide resume feedback via email if needed (first impressions, how it matches your desired job profile, etc.)
-4. I will schedule Skype mock interview with you - 1h.
+1. I will schedule [Skype interview](https://www.skype.com/en/interviews) with you  - 1h.
-    * I hope to do 1-2 mock interviews each week.
-People lower in the priority list may need to wait a bit for their turn.
+    * Originally I hoped to do 1-2 mock interviews each week, but that has been a dream.
+I will try to make some progress over time though.
-5. We will do the mock interview.
+    * People lower in the priority list may need to wait a bit for their turn.
-    * I am still researching technically how - current thinking is Skype and/or mock interview site like https://www.pramp.com (I haven't tried it yet).
+1. We will do the mock interview.
     * Expect me to start the mock interview the same way as in a real interview - including introduction, warm up questions, etc. The full experience.
-        * Note: I always allow language of choice, pseudo-language or even mix of languages - the ideas are important, not the syntax.
+        * Note: I always allow programming language of choice, pseudo-language or even mix of languages - the ideas are important, not the syntax.
     * Debrief at the end with direct and honest feedback (10 min).
         * Would I give you 'hire' or not?
 And why?
         * Details on what went well, what didn't go well and how it matched expectations.
         * What to improve / look for.
-6. After the mock interview:
+1. After the mock interview:
     * I will welcome direct honest feedback the other way - How did you feel during the interview?
 Could I do something better as interviewer?
 Or as part of this mock interview effort?
     * I will ask you to NOT disclose my interview question.
 I plan to use it for other mock interviews and wider knowledge would undermine the effort here.